Gudrun Baudisch-Wittke: Activity in Austria in the post-war period

 They were also able to get Wolfgang von Wersin, who lived in neighbouring Bad Goisern, to develop tableware.
-In 1952, they both joined the Künstlergruppe MAERZ; both were advocates of the Werkbund idea and when Wersin stood down at the general assembly of the Upper Austrian Werkbund, she was elected his successor.
+In 1952, they joined the Künstlergruppe MAERZ; they were advocates of the Werkbund idea and when Wersin stood down at the general assembly of the Upper Austrian Werkbund, she was elected his successor.

 The stucco ceiling for the health resort in Bad Gastein was created as a larger work in 1948.
 A stucco ceiling planned between 1951 and 1954 for the destroyed Gold Cabinet in Belvedere Palace was not executed.
 In 1954, she received a commission for the stucco decoration of the ceiling in the auditorium of the Vienna Burgtheater; for health reasons, however, she had to hand over the commission to Hilda Schmid-Jesser.

 From 1959 to 1966, she created, again in collaboration with Clemens Holzmeister, the ceramic room decoration of the Großes Festspielhaus in Salzburg.
 In 1980 she created the sculpture "Porcelain Tree" for the ORF studio in Salzburg.
 She had already varied the tree motif in other works (for example Lebensbaum at the Holzleiten estate in Rüstdorf).

 In 1968, together with Johannes Hohenberg, who had taken over Gmundner Keramik in 1968, she founded the "Gruppe H" (H stands for Hallstatt and Hohenberg) work group.
 In 1969, the sales premises of "Gruppe H" were founded in Salzburg (in a through house at Universitätsplatz 6).
 The company sign can still be found on the house for nostalgic reasons, although the business had already ceased in 1982.

 In 1974, she moved to Salzburg.
 Here she lived with her husband in a small flat in the old town on Universitätsplatz until her death; in addition, she had set up a studio in the district of Riedenburg, where she could continue to pursue her clay work.